You have reached your limit of 3 free stories. A story preview is shown instead.

 Garbage Can Thresher Forr Wildflower Seeds

 Collecting wildflower seeds by hand is labor intensive.
 Threshing them out by hand is even more work.
 That's why Billy Robb adapted a weed whip, trashcan and other parts to automate the job.
-His mini-threshing machine shreds leaves, stalks and seed heads in minutes, leaving behind a pile of seed and chaff that can be easily separated.
+His mini-threshing machine shreds leaves, stalks and seed heads in minutes, leaving behind a pile of seed and chaff that can be e

 "The plastic trimmer line doesn't damage the seed," says Robb.
 "It just breaks it apart.
 This setup also works well as a leaf shredder."